sesam-community/scheduler/README.md

 # Bootstrap scheduler
 Scheduler that when triggered runs a project until it stabilizes, then stops.
+The service runs on port 5000.

 [![Build Status](https://travis-ci.org/sesam-community/scheduler.svg?branch=master)](https://travis-ci.org/sesam-community/scheduler)